Brewers vs. Rockies Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Freddy Peralta (7-8) will take to the mound for the Brewers and make his 22nd start of the season.
+- Wade Miley (6-2) will take to the mound for the Brewers and make his 15th start of the season.

-- Peralta has pitched five or more innings in 11 straight games and will look to extend that streak.
+- In 14 starts this season, Miley has lasted five or more innings 11 times, with an average of 5.1 innings per appearance.

-- In 21 appearances this season, he has finished four without allowing an earned run.
+- In 14 appearances this season, he has finished five without allowing an earned run.

 |Opponent